Boston-University-Microbiome-Initiative/BU16s/README.md

 You can view the documentation for this script with `python $BU16s/create_inputs.py -h`

 3. Submit job
+### Local

-You can run the pipeline locally in order to observe each step This is only recommended for this tutorial since there are only two small files
+You can run the pipeline locally in order to observe each step.
+This is only recommended for this tutorial since there are only two small files.
 ```bash
 bash $BU16s/bu16s.qsub TEST_inputs.sh
 ```
+### SCC Batch Job
 Normally, you will submit as a batch job where the pipeline will run on another computer on the SCC with more processors.

 ```bash